shiofreecss/Gosei/README.md

 ## Contributing

-AI-Kifu is an open-source project, and contributions are warmly welcomed!
+GoSei | AI-Kifu is an open-source project, and contributions are warmly welcomed!
 Whether you're fixing bugs, improving the UI, adding new features, or enhancing documentation, your help is appreciated.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)